Module loda.ml.keras.program_generation_rnn

 def from_config(config)

-This method is the reverse of get_config, capable of instantiating the same layer from the config dictionary.
-It does not handle layer connectivity (handled by Network), nor weights (handled by set_weights).
+This method is the reverse of get_config, capable of instantiating the same operation from the config dictionary.

 Args